 - Staying in Porec for a day or two?
 Here is our post on how to spend 48 hours in Porec.

-What's your experience of water parks?
+What's your experience with water parks?
 Have a question?
-Let us know in comments below.
+Let us know in the comments below.